firefly2442/my-flux-kubernetes/README.md

 This should be secured and saved in a password manager.

-When the cluster is deleted and re-instantiated from scratch, this file can be applied using `kubectl` and then the sealed secrets pod restarted.
+When the cluster is deleted and re-instantiated from scratch, this file can be applied using `kubectl apply -f sealed-secrets-key-backup.yaml` and then the sealed secrets pod restarted.

 Trivy security scans are done automatically through the Trivy Operator.
 These are picked up by the Trivy DefectDojo Report Operator which passes them